roncampbell/NICAR2019/Gathering and cleaning data in R.md

 ![](https://github.com/roncampbell/NICAR2019/blob/images/flights4.png?raw=true)

 This opens a lot of possibilities.
 You probably noticed the column OP_UNIQUE_CARRIER.
 We have a translation table that will help us figure out which "unique carriers" -- in other words, major airlines -- had the most late flights.
-But let's try something more challenging.
+But let's try something more challenging: the hour or hours with the most delayed flights.
 After all, your editor or news director isn't breathing down your neck right this second, so you can take a few minutes to learn new skills!

 There are two columns that list departure times: CRS_DEP_TIME, the departure time according to the official schedule, and DEP_TIME, the actual departure time.
 Since we're interested in flights that departed late, we'll focus on the official departure time.
 The first thing to notice is that the CRS_DEP_TIME field is numeric when it should be a time field; we need to fix that.